As a landlord in BC, at the beginning of a tenancy, you can require a tenant to pay:

 - apply for dispute resolution with the Residential Tenancy Branch asking to keep all or some of the deposit.

 If you do not act within the 15 days, the tenant can apply for dispute resolution to have the deposit returned.
 In this case, be forewarned that you could be ordered to pay the tenant twice the amount of their deposit.

-When you apply for dispute resolution you will need to provide special documents to your tenant telling them about this application.
+In the case that your property is damaged, you can keep the security deposit.
+This involves applying for dispute resolution, in which you will need to provide special documents to your tenant.
 You will also need to have evidence proving your claim.
 Ideally, you will have a thorough Condition Inspection Report from the beginning and end of the tenancy along with photos and other relevant items that may support your claim (i.e. witness statements, repair receipts, etc.)

 To have a good chance of success with a claim for compensation, you need evidence such as oral testimony, photos, witness statements, receipts, or other evidence (including a copy of the condition inspection report(s).* Together, this information should provide some proof that: